blues/app-accelerators/20-motor-monitor-and-vibration/README.md

 ## Create a Route with JSONata

-The app uses a JSONata transform in a Notehub route to determine the amount of vibration and to signal an alert when vibration is out of range for the current state of the motor.
+The app uses a JSONata transform in a Notehub route to determine the amount of vibration, and to signal an alert when vibration is out of range for the current state of the motor.

 1. Create a new route (such as an HTTP route) with notefile `_motion.qo`.
 Copy the contents of the `route.jsonata` from this project into the JSONata transformation text input in the route setup page.